mixvc/ParCell/README.md

 Schematic diagram of ParCell software.

-This software is based on a published paper:
+**This software is based on a published papers:**

 Islam, Mohammad, et al. "Multicellular Models Bridging Intracellular Signaling and Gene Transcription to Population Dynamics."
 Processes 6.11 (2018): 217.

+Roy, Satyaki, and Islam, Mohammad, et al. "A Scalable Parallel Framework for Multicellular Communication in Bacterial Quorum Sensing."
+In International Conference on Bio-inspired Information and Communication, pp. 181-194.
+Springer, Cham, 2019.